vanhoangkha/000013-AWSBackup/content/_index.md

 #### Target

-- Create Backup Plan for the system to automate the backup.
+- Create a Backup Plan for the system to automate the backup.
-- Test backup/restore operation.
+- Test backup/restore operations.
 - Test notifications when processes are complete.

 #### AWS Backup